Indian Activity Lead Name:

-This workshop is relevant for early career and experienced researchers, NGOs and Businesses (SMEs and Industry) who are active in Science and Innovation for Catchment Management.
-This could include activities linked to water quality, water resources, flood risk and resilience, citizen science, water governance or technologies.
-Workshop participants will present their work, share their knowledge and co-create new proposals for research that drives towards SMART Rivers as part of integrated catchment management.
+This workshop attracted early career and experienced researchers, NGOs and Businesses (SMEs and Industry) who are active in Science and Innovation for Catchment Management.
+Thirty six workshop participants, including six early career scientists and students, as well as three water-related NGOs, presented their work, shared their knowledge and co-created new proposals for research that drives towards SMART Rivers as part of integrated catchment management.

-The IUKWC will be convening the workshop and will cover reasonable travel and subsistence expenses for UK and India-based participants attending the workshop.
-Further information can be found in Terms and Conditions of workshop attendance
+The IUKWC convened the workshop, covering reasonable travel and subsistence expenses for UK and India-based participants attending the workshop.

-This is a competitive call, with spaces available for a limited number of delegates based at UK and Indian institutions.
-The Centre will look to ensure a balance of expertise and numbers of attendees from any one institution represented at the workshop.
-In the event of greater numbers of applications than places available, the Centre will consider:
+This was a competitive call, with spaces available for a limited number of delegates based at UK and Indian institutions.
+The Centre looked to ensure a balance of expertise and numbers of attendees from any one institution represented at the workshop.
+In the event of greater numbers of applications than places available, the Centre considered:

 - Applicant expertise relevant to the workshop theme,